erichelgeson/Kicad-STM32/README.md

 - WRL models : they are the most important ones, and they are there. .wrl is the format to use with KiCad !

+All 3D models are 100% original.
+No component was downloaded and reused.
+All have a small mark ("Y@@J"), so I can see I didn't stole anything from anyone.
+These marls can easily be removed if you find them anoying.
+It is *NOT* watermarking, and everything is there for sharing !

 BluePill symbols